christoph-heinrich/mpv-touch-gestures/README.md

 * Double click/tap on the middle third cycles fullscreen.
 * Drag/swipe vertical on the left half to change speed.
 * Drag/swipe vertical on the right half to change volume.
-* Drag/swipe horizontal to seek.
+* Drag/swipe horizontal to seek or to go to the previous/next playlist item.
 * [uosc](https://github.com/tomasklaen/uosc) integration

 ## Installation